Harsha-Bhattacharyya/Peruse_Util/README.md

   Simply use the pru command with a file SYNTAX: <tt>pru [filename]</tt>

 ### Install
-  Clone this repo then run the script inside install-scripts directory
+  Clone this repo then run the script inside install-scripts directory.
+Root acess is nessasary